 Less grand though just as interesting to me were the bathrooms, which featured holes cut in stone, one after the other, leaving one wondering whether there was any sense of privacy back then.

-The theater faced the road leading to the old harbor, back when the sea level was high enough to meet the edge of Ephesus.
-The city must’ve been an incredible site in its heyday.
+The theater faced the road leading to the old harbor, back when the sea level was high enough to meet Ephesus's edge.
+The city must've been an incredible sight in its heyday.

 Basilica of St. John